manitra/dependency-reader/README.md

 # dependency-reader [![Build Status](http://build.manitra.net/job/dependency-reader/badge/icon)](http://build.manitra.net/job/dependency-reader/)
-[dep.exe](http://build.manitra.net/job/dependency-reader/lastSuccessfulBuild/artifact/bin/Release/dep.exe) is a command line tool which dumps all the dependencies of .NET assemblies (*.dll or *.exe files) to the standard output in a parsable way.
+[dep.exe](http://build.manitra.net/job/dependency-reader/lastSuccessfulBuild/artifact/bin/Release/dep.exe) is a command line tool which dumps all the dependencies of .NET assemblies (*.dll or *.exe files) to the standard output in a parsable format.
-It shows direct dependencies and indirect one.
+It shows direct dependencies and indirect ones.
 If A depends on B and B depends on C, [dep.exe](http://build.manitra.net/job/dependency-reader/lastSuccessfulBuild/artifact/bin/Release/dep.exe) will output

 - A depends on B with a distance of 1
 - B depends on C with a distance of 1
 - A depends on C with a distance of 2

-[dep.exe](http://build.manitra.net/job/dependency-reader/lastSuccessfulBuild/artifact/bin/Release/dep.exe) has been designed to be focused on a single task an combinable with other command line tools like `grep` or `awk`.
+[dep.exe](http://build.manitra.net/job/dependency-reader/lastSuccessfulBuild/artifact/bin/Release/dep.exe) has been designed to focus on a single task and be combinable with other command line tools like `grep` or `awk`.
-Have a look at the examples below.
+Have a look at the examples below for more info.

 The latest ready to use binary is available here: [dep.exe](http://build.manitra.net/job/dependency-reader/lastSuccessfulBuild/artifact/bin/Release/dep.exe)